-The application packets are currently being disseminated to the Florida law schools for the 2016 Diversity Internship Program.
-The application can also be downloaded using the link below.
-Law firms that want to support the Diversity Internship Program, but are unable to offer an internship position at their own firm, may still support the program through other means.
-This includes sponsoring a student’s expenses such as travel or boarding.
-Law students or law firms that are interested in participating in the program should call or email Jean Marie Middleton – Phone (561) 432-6368 or email.
+Student and Employer Applications may be downloaded using the links below.
+Law firms that want to participate, but are unable to offer an internship position at their own firm, may still support the DIP through other means.
+This includes making a financial donation that will sponsor a student’s expenses and travel or provide a salary for an intern employed by a government agency.
+Law students, law firms, and government agencies that are interested in participating in this year DIP should contact Co-Chairs Laura Scala-Olympio, firstname.lastname@example.org or Tabitha Taylor email@example.com

 Almost 100 Law Students attended the first Diversity Session in conjunction with the 2011 Bench Bar Conference